Managing Unemployment Insurance Claims

 When you receive a notice of a UI claim:

-- Respond promptly: Most states give you 10-14 days to respond.
+- Respond promptly: Response deadlines vary by state, and employers should check the specific requirements for their state.
 Missing the deadline can result in charges to your account by default.

 - Provide accurate information: Include the reason for separation, dates of employment, and wage information.